 Landscape practitioners and gardeners with a broad spectrum of experience and knowledge, wishing to improve their landscape design appreciation skills.

-- Effectively critique residential and commercial landscapes via recognized standards of meaningful design
+- Critique residential and commercial landscapes effectively via recognized standards of meaningful design; and

 - Purpose, benefits and vocabulary of landscape design